Optimization using MATLAB

 $$ \begin{equation} \begin{aligned} \underset{x}{\rm{minimize}} \quad & f^Tx\\ \rm{s.t.} \quad & Ax\leq b\\ \quad & A_{\rm eq}x=b_{\rm eq} \end{aligned} \end{equation} $$

-First let us define the parameters of LP for the example described above
+First, let us define the parameters for the LP example described above:

 clc;